 The VA ECSO is responsible for data management, complying with all conditions of use, establishment, and maintenance of all applicable security policies, processes and procedures as specified in this Agreement to prevent unauthorized access to the data.
 As such, it is understood that the VA ECSO will meet the following responsibilities in its use of the VistA database:

 Access to any personally identifiable patient or employee information (PII/PHI) provided by the facility will be limited to authorized personnel working under VA ECSO-approved Project teams.
+It should be noted that the VA ECSO staff includes contractors who will need access to this database for set up and testing purposes.
 Access will not be granted until all security and privacy requirements for background checks, training, and business associate agreements are completed.

 Use of the data covered under this agreement other than for those uses specified herein, must be justified by the requestor and approved by the VAEC Chief Information Systems or Area Manager, and Information Security Officer at the VAEC prior to use.

-ECSO will treat the entire database as containing sensitive data, and as such, any printouts from the database will be handled and disposed of in accordance with VA and Veterans Health Administration (VHA) information security and privacy policies and procedures.
+VA ECSO will treat the entire database as containing sensitive data, and as such, any printouts from the database will be handled and disposed of in accordance with VA and Veterans Health Administration (VHA) information security and privacy policies and procedures.

 If/when it has been documented that the database is no longer required for any purpose, project, or program, the VA ECSO PM shall confirm in writing with the relevant VA ECSO Team the decision to remove the database.
 VA ECSO is responsible for removing and destroying the data from the system in accordance with VA and VHA media sanitization policies to prevent unauthorized access.